Minimum wage and average salary

 Salary checker in Luxembourg

-If you’ve been looking for a job in Luxembourg and finally received an offer, check and see if their proposed salary falls within industry standard rates with these salary checkers:
+If you’ve been looking for a job in Luxembourg and finally received an offer, check and see if their proposed salary falls within industry standard rates with a salary checker like Glassdoor or Payscale.

 According to Luxembourg labor law, employers must provide equal pay for men and women doing the same work or work of equal value.

-In addition to having one of the world’s highest minimum wages, Luxembourg has by far the lowest gender pay gap in Europe.
-In fact, women make 0.7% more than men for the same job, meaning that Luxembourg’s gender pay gap is a remarkable -0.7%.
+In addition to having one of the world’s highest minimum wages, Luxembourg has the only negative gender pay gap in Europe.
+In fact, women working in Luxembourg make 0.7% more per hour than men on average.

 A woman stands next to her male colleague at his computer, advising on his code